ric2b/Vivaldi-browser/chromium/tools/gn/docs/cookbook.md

 directory to the include path.
 This is always present in GN so you can remove these.

-GYP also requires you do duplicate these settings, once for the target itself, and once for the direct/all dependent settings.
+GYP also requires you to duplicate these settings, once for the target itself, and once for the direct/all dependent settings.
 In GN, public/all dependent configs also apply to the current target so you only need to specify it once.